-For Canadian provincial bonds, material ESG information has been determined on the basis of studies carried out by recognized organizations, such as the United Nations Principles for Responsible Investment (UNPRI).
+For Canadian provincial bonds, material ESG information has been determined based on studies conducted by recognized organizations, such as the United Nations Principles for Responsible Investment (UNPRI).
+Additionally, we have developed a comprehensive methodology framework that integrates UNPRI guidelines, our internal expertise, and insights from our Sustainable Investment Committee.